A man appears frustrated while working on a laptop in an office setting, showcasing remote work challenges.

 • Habit Formation and Compulsivity: The accessibility and stimulating nature of online porn can contribute to the development of compulsive patterns for some individuals.

 It’s important not to jump to the label of “addiction,” which is a complex and sometimes controversial term in this context.
 However, if the behavior feels compulsive and is causing harm, that’s the key indicator that professional support could be beneficial.
-At The Center for Mind & Relationship, we focus on the compulsive nature and the impact, regardless of the specific label.
+In my practice, I focus on the compulsive nature and the impact, regardless of the specific label.

 How Therapy Can Help with Problematic Porn Use